-I have successfully worked in the industry over the past 3 plus decades and presently employ 57 persons in the diving industry with 3 shops and 1 commercial diving school, all returning good profits and growth.
+I have successfully worked in the industry over the past 3 plus decades and presently employ 57 persons in the diving industry with 3 shops and 1 commercial diving school, (plus expansion into Vanuatu) all returning good profits and growth.
 I know how hard it is, and how successful you can be, in this industry.

 I strongly believe a board must be strategic and leave tactics to management.
 A board must not try to row the boat, nor steer the boat but direct where its cargo is delivered, at what time and cost.